Use dollar store supplies to make these pretty Mod Podge candles! We added a tropical flair to ours, making them perfect for parties.

 Now, light ‘em up!
 I love how the green leaf pattern looks against the white, and they seem like the perfect decoration to have around the house this summer.
 You can try a leaves version of these decoupage candles for autumn!

-If you’re interested in more decoupage candles, check out these projects:
+If you’re interested in more decoupage candles or napkins or stuff I think you like, check out these projects: